zeropaper/x-array-matrix/README.md

 document.getElementById('my-table').innerHTML = renderHTMLTable(matrix);
 ````

-4. create a function calledFillSequence which will return a
+4. create a function `matrixFillSequence` which will return a
 new array, based on the `matrix` but its values will be 0 to 15 like so:

 ````js